solarsailer/matthieuoger.com/content/posts/2014-01-07-how-netflix-reverse-engineered-hollywood.md

 ---
 date: "2014-01-07"

-title: How Netflix Reverse Engineered Hollywood
+title: "How Netflix Reverse Engineered Hollywood"
 excerptQuote:
   name: "Alexis Madrigal"
   quote: "We discovered that Netflix possesses not several hundred genres, or even several thousand, but 76,897 unique ways to describe types of movies."